Dan Gelber's problem as a subject is that he can look too familiar.

 Miami Beach is a peculiar city to run.
 It is a residential community, a nightlife magnet, a tourism machine, and one of the American places most visibly exposed to climate stress.
 Gelber's tenure put him at the intersection of all four.

 The City of Miami Beach's 2023 Memorial Day release, about returning World War II-era federal rent money, is revealing for reasons that have little to do with the stunt itself.
 Gelber used the occasion to tie local memory, military service, and civic gratitude back into Miami Beach's identity.
-It is a reminder that he governed the city not only as a set of problems but as a public story people still had to believe in.
+It is a reminder that he governed the city as a set of problems and as a public story people still had to believe in.

 COVID clarified his political style rather than creating it